 Tiered pricing is a strategy that makes the price per unit of a product decrease once the quantity of a tier is purchased.
 In other words, it is defining the price per unit within a range.
 Therefore any extra number, that does not fall in the defined range, maintains its usual price.

 a) What are the pros and cons of tiered pricing?

 - Make greater profit: This woocommerce tiered pricing strategy will work for your customer base if you use it the right way.
 This could be more appealing if your customers are looking to buy larger quantities of the product.
 Because in return, it helps you secure sales by defining the price range based on rules.

-- Boost customer conversion: When the customers notice that the more he buys, the better the price favors him, he can easily make a swift decision.
+- Boost customer conversion: When the customers notice that the more he purchase, the better the price favors him, they can easily make a swift decision.
 This pricing strategy can also attract customers who may not be able to pay the standard price.
 It makes it easier for the customer to buy according to his pocket.

 - Customers not familiar with the strategy: It may not be user-friendly enough for the customer to easily understand.
-Because calculating the intervals can be a bit dicey, therefore it can create confusion and doubt in the customers mind.
+Because calculating the intervals can be a bit dicey, it can create confusion and doubt in the customer’s mind.

 b) When is it ideal to offer tiered pricing?

 From the above explanation, we can clearly state that the best time to offer woocommerce tiered pricing is when the purchase is in large quantities.
 This is better than a volume discount in some way because you make more money with this pricing strategy.

 For example, let’s say that you’re selling boxes of white paper and your tiered pricing is as such:

 - Tier 2: 5-15 boxes— $20

 - Tier 3: 20-30 boxes — $10